sudachen/dstoolbox/README.md

 julia - jupyter extension with Julia 0.6 and set of usable packages.
 The docker hub image [sudachen/julia:latest](http://hub.docker.com/r/sudachen/jupyter)

-toolbox - composer definition with configurable image See the [README](https://github.com/sudachen/dstoolbox/blob/master/toolbox/README.md) to find how to setup toolbox.
+toolbox - composer definition with configurable image.
+See the [README](https://github.com/sudachen/dstoolbox/blob/master/toolbox/README.md) to find how to setup toolbox.